ibexa/documentation-developer/docs/guide/erp_integration/erp_logging.md

 ### `280_complete`

-`280_complete` indicates the point after specific transport implementation and after all event handlers.
+`280_complete` indicates the point after a specific transport implementation and after all event handlers.

 The content includes all changes from the handlers and is a serialized object.
 It contains the state of data that is finally available for the instance that initiated the message.